 Client Service Requires 360 Vision

-This also means you must operate as if you are an internal team member.
+This also means you must act as if you are an internal team member.

-You need to know as much (but normally more) as any team member working inside the organization about the organization and the industry.
+You need to know at least as much about the organization and the industry as any team member working inside the organization—and often more.

-Otherwise you are unable to identify or correct issues which stunt growth.
+Otherwise, you are unable to identify or correct issues that stunt growth.

-My guess is about 90 percent of all problems that prevent you from maximizing the success of your communication program occur outside the communications department.
+My guess is about 90% of the problems that prevent you from maximizing the success of your communication program occur outside the communications department.

 But you won’t know that if you don’t have a comprehensive view of the ecosystem.

-When you go to a client with a problem, you need to accompany it with a solution.
+When you go to a client with a problem, you need to accompany that with a solution.

 That’s part of your job.

-Now the solution might not be totally in your control.
+Now the best way forward might not be totally in your control.

-To do this you ask the right questions and lead a productive discussion around the issue.
+To do this, ask the right questions and lead a productive discussion around the issue.

 Bring problems to clients.